Smichi-development/Smichi-development/README.md

 ## <img src="https://img.icons8.com/color/48/000000/user.png" width="24"/> About Me
 Hello!
 I’m **Smichi**, a 14-year-old developer from the UK with **3+ years of experience** in building websites and Discord bots.
-I specialize in creating unique Discord bots that help communities grow and enjoy turning ideas into practical, well crafted solutions.
+I specialize in creating unique Discord bots that help communities grow and enjoy turning ideas into practical, well-crafted solutions.

 ---